Terms & Conditions.

 Article 9.
 Availability

-- Equalture will make reasonable efforts to realize the uninterrupted availability of its Platform, but offers no guarantees in this respect.
+- Equalture will make reasonable efforts to realise the uninterrupted availability of its Platform, but offers no guarantees in this respect.

 - To execute the Agreement, Equalture may process personal data on behalf of the Client through the Services it provides.
 In such case, the conditions as laid down in this article, are considered to be a data processing agreement in the sense of article 28 (3) of the General Data Protection Regulation (hereinafter: GDPR), in which the Client is a controller, and Equalture is a processor.